vidhyachari/pet-store-app/README.md

    python3 ingest_kb.py
    ```

+   This will:
-   This will create a ChromaDB knowledge base from the documentation files in the `docs/` folder.
+   - Create a ChromaDB knowledge base in the `.chroma/` directory
+   - Process all markdown files from the `docs/` folder
+   - Generate embeddings using OpenAI's text-embedding-3-small model
+   - Index 83+ chunks of text for RAG retrieval

+   **Note:** You'll be prompted for your OpenAI API key if not set in environment variables.

 8. **Initialize Database**
    ```bash